randsleadershipslack/documents-and-resources/code-of-conduct.md

 Special thanks to [Chicago Camps](http://chicagocamps.org/code-of-conduct/), YxYY ([Yes and Yes Yes](http://www.yesandyesyes.com/)), and Hillary Hartley for sharing their Code of Conduct with us.
 We consider them as examples to look up to and emulate.
 We also thank the YxYY community member [Tantek Çelik](http://tantek.com/), and the other organizers of [IndieWebCamp](http://indiewebcamp.com/) for creating and sharing the [Code of Conduct](http://indiewebcamp.com/code-of-conduct) on which this one is based.
 If you question the need for a Code of Conduct, please see [this](http://indiewebcamp.com/code-of-conduct-why).

-V2.4 of this Code of Conduct was published on January 23rd, 2020.
+V2.5 of this Code of Conduct was published on June 14, 2020.

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).